 Eric Karius began as head women's golf coach on Aug.
 20. His office is Regents Center 230, telephone 387-1557.

-Erica Lensing has started her position as administrative assistant in the Student Academic Support Center.
+Erica Lensing has started her position as administrative assistant in the Center for Academic Enrichment.
 Her office telephone is 387-1270.

 We would like to thank all of our Luther family for the prayers, cards, flowers, memorials, and expressions of sympathy shown to us during the loss of our mother and sister Donna Harnack.